Professional Rugby and School: Joseph Laget's Successful Balance

 His most memorable moment?
 “My first professional game in 2018.
 When you’ve watched the greats play so often and then find yourself in their shoes, it’s a wonderful memory.”
 Now in Pro D2, the goal is clear: to return to the Top 14 through the playoffs.

 Aware of the realities of professional sports, he’s already thinking about life after rugby: “Rugby doesn’t last forever.
-If you get injured, it can all come to an end overnight.
+If I get injured, it could all end overnight.
 You have to be realistic.”

-After earning a science track high school diploma, a bachelor’s degree in chemistry, and a bachelor’s degree in wine business, he is now pursuing a degree in oenology.
-“My second passion is combining wine with chemistry.
-When my rugby career ends, I’ll switch to that right away.”
+After earning a science-track high school diploma, a bachelor’s degree in chemistry, and a bachelor’s degree in wine business, he went on to study oenology.
+“My second passion is combining wine and chemistry.
+When my rugby career is over, I’ll switch to that right away.”

 This synergy works to his advantage: “Contrary to the stereotype of the rugby player as a bit of a dimwit, there’s a lot to analyze in rugby.
 School helps you organize your thoughts, and conversely, the discipline of the sport helps with your studies.
 Even with less time, you make better use of it.”

 His advice to students?
 “I don’t think there’s really a choice to be made.
-The university is there to help; there are plenty of options available.
-Even though I train every day, I’m managing to pursue a master’s degree.
+The university is there to help; there are plenty of accommodations available.
+Even though I train every day, I’m able to pursue a master’s degree.
 It’s possible!”